rk0803/END2_Assignment7/README.md

 Regularisation chosen was L2 with lambda=0.001.
 ### Results
 Best test accuracy achieved was 40.5%
-Graph below shows the variation of loss in testing  and training.
+Graph below shows the variation in loss for testing  and training.

 ### Sample 10 Sentences randomly chosen from test set and their sentiments
 |Sentence| Sentiment|